Female redhead with glasses focusing on screen, cartoon dollar bills falling

 Vegetarian Resource Group Scholarships

 The Vegetarian Resource Group Scholarship is open to high school seniors who have promoted vegetarianism in their schools and/or communities.
 This scholarship publicly posts how many applications were received in previous years, so use that information to conduct and expedite your application.
-Awards of up to $10,000 are offered with a deadline of February 20.
+Awards of up to $10,000 are offered with an annual deadline of February 20.

 Scholarship seekers are never limited by their academic pursuits, GPA, clubs, sports, community service efforts, or demonstrated leadership.
 Private companies and organizations have created many different awards that are attainable to any scholarship seeker who simply puts in a little effort to meet the requirements.
 Almost any individual has the opportunity to pursue these non-fixed scholarships, so make a plan to apply for them every year!